My practice is multidisciplinary focusing on faux gold leaf oil paintings on canvas, ceramic sculptures, drawings and installation art.

-The owl and nightjar are nocturnal birds and considered signs of death in many cultures.
+The owl and nightjar are nocturnal birds and considered signs of death.
 The crow and vulture have negative associations with death.
 The cardinal is believed to be deceased loved ones visiting.
 The sparrow is considered a positive omen.

 They explore ideas of superficiality, hidden meanings, the façade and the abject.
 The fragility of the material is an important element to the work, emulating the fragility of the society constructs they are inspired by.